 By setting expectations, we mean: what are they telling you?
 How much do you know about the process and what it will entail?
 A high-performing team from the construction industry knows that more is more when it comes to communicating with a client.
 You should have a clear understanding of what is going on in your home—and what that means on a daily basis.
 A good contractor that doesn’t communicate clearly can leave you feeling confused or even worried, and that is not something that anyone wants.

 When you work with a great team of local contractors, you should feel like an unofficial member of the group.
-It is important that you feel welcome in their space and that you feel confident speaking up or asking questions.
+It is important that you feel welcome in their space and that you feel confident speaking up or asking any of these 10 questions.
 If your licensed contractor seems to be communicating with their team but not you, that might not be the best fit for your needs.
 In fact, it can feel pretty uncomfortable from the beginning of the entire project to its completion date.

 From day one, your team should keep you up to date on what they will be doing and what you can expect, from payment schedules and building permits to estimated costs on building materials and so on.
 Look for teams that offer clear communication with regular updates, shared timelines, a detailed schedule, and a space for questions if you have any.